Kimo2111/Netflix-EDA-Visualization-Dash-webpage/README.md

 8. **Distribution for Number of Minutes for Movies**:
    ![Distribution for Number of Minutes for Movies](assets/moviemins.png)
-   - A histogram showing the distribution of movie durations in minutes.
+   - A violin plot showing the distribution of movie durations in minutes.

 9. **Distribution for Number of Seasons for TV Shows**:
    ![Distribution for Number of Seasons for TV Shows](assets/tvseasons.png)
-   - A histogram displaying the distribution of the number of seasons for TV shows.
+   - A violin plot displaying the distribution of the number of seasons for TV shows.

 10. **Pie Chart for Movie/Shows Ratings**:
     ![Ratings Distribution](assets/pieRating.png)